#387 on your list of things to do is decide what to feed your toddler.

 What should a two-year-old eat for lunch?

-Ideally, you’d like your two-year-old to have a plate with some protein, fruit, vegetables, a sprinkling of complex carbohydrates, and a smidge of healthy fats (avocado or olive oil, for example).
+Ideally, you’d like your two-year-old to have a plate with some protein, fruit, vegetables, a sprinkling of complex carbohydrates, and healthy fats (avocado or olive oil, for example).

 A balanced meal plan.
 Simple, right?